List of Madagascar (franchise) characters: The Broches

 The Broches are a trio of cockroaches: Mike (voiced by Zand Broumand), Duane (voiced by Brian Posehn), and Eddie (voiced by Jerry Trainor).

 Frances Alberta

 Frances Alberta (voiced by Megan Hilty) is the presumptive head zookeeper at the Hoboken Zoo who was first shown to be a cheerful zookeeper who had worked to clean up the zoo's poor conditions, gaining the respect of resident animals Rhonda, Hans, Clemson, Savio, and Lulu.
 Frances also afforded the animals under her care many amenities, such as fine cuisine, massage chairs, and a fountain of cheese.
-It is later revealed that Frances never had the respect of her animals, whom she had simply sealed away under the ground and replaced with android look-alikes, all in an effort to meet her demanding standard for cleanliness and to get the attention of Parks Commissioner Pervis McSlade.
+It is later revealed that Frances never had the respect of her animals, whom she had simply sealed away under the ground and replaced with android look-alikes made from body-scans from the massage chairs, all in an effort to meet her demanding standard for cleanliness and to get the attention of Parks Commissioner Pervis McSlade.
 At the end of the episode, Commissioner McSlade fires her and the Hoboken Police arrests her for making android look-alike animals and assault of a Bartender.